THIS AGREEMENT is made and entered into this

 The District represents that the Spokane Arena is in compliance with the Americans with Disabilities Act (ADA) and all regulations there under, and that the Spokane Public Facilities District as Arena owner is responsible for the permanent building access accommodations, such as, but not limited to, wheelchair ramps, elevator standards, door width standards and restroom accessibility.
 The Arena is equipped with an assistive listening system that is available for use by individuals attending the Licensee's events.
 Licensee acknowledges it is responsible for non-permanent accessibility requirements, such as, but not limited to, seating accessibility, and auxiliary aids for the visually impaired, hearing impaired and mobility impaired.

 Unless otherwise specified, electricity needs of the Licensee, other than for regular house lights or normal facility operations, shall be paid for by Licensee at the current rates in effect for the premises.
-All electrical connections must be made by a representative of the District or an electrical contractor approved in advance by the Manager at the sole expense of the Licensee.
+All electrical connections must be made by a representative of the District or an electrical contractor approved in advance by the Director of Entertainment at the sole expense of the Licensee.
 Any expense incurred by the District in enforcing this provision shall be paid by the Licensee.
 Equipment and services provided by Licensee must comply with all the applicable codes, regulations, and federal, state and local statutes and ordinances.

 District agrees to furnish water by means of the appliances installed for ordinary toilet or janitorial purposes, but for no other purposes, unless otherwise specifically provided for in this Agreement.
 Toilets, sinks and water apparatus will not be used for any purposes other than for which they are constructed.
 No sweepings, rubbish, rags, paper or other substances shall be thrown therein.
 Any damage resulting to the above on account of misuse of any nature or character whatever shall be paid by Licensee.